javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

 7. The match is complete.

 8. So the first match is `match:"witch" and her "broom"`.
-The further search starts where the first match ends, but there are no more quotes in the rest of the string `subject:is one`, so no more results.
+If the regular expression has flag `pattern:g`, then the search will continue from where the first match ends.
+There are no more quotes in the rest of the string `subject:is one`, so no more results.

 That's probably not what we expected, but that's how it works.

-**In the greedy mode (by default) the quantifier is repeated as many times as possible.**
+**In the greedy mode (by default) a quantifier is repeated as many times as possible.**

-The regexp engine tries to fetch as many characters as it can by `pattern:.+`, and then shortens that one by one.
+The regexp engine adds to the match as many characters as it can for `pattern:.+`, and then shortens that one by one, if the rest of the pattern doesn't match.

 For our task we want another thing.
-That's what the lazy quantifier mode is for.
+That's where a lazy mode can help.

 ## Lazy mode

-The lazy mode of quantifier is an opposite to the greedy mode.
+The lazy mode of quantifiers is an opposite to the greedy mode.
 It means: "repeat minimal number of times".

 We can enable it by putting a question mark `pattern:'?'` after the quantifier, so that it becomes  `pattern:*?` or `pattern:+?` or even `pattern:??` for `pattern:'?'`.